Saab 9-5 should not be confused with Saab 95.

 Wheelbase: | 27031NaN1 |

-The first-generation 9-5 is powered by Saab's B205 and B235 straight-4 engines, and from 2002 in Europe by an Opel Ecotec X22DTH 2.2 diesel engine (Saab D223L), replaced in 2006 by Fiat's 1.9 JTD 16V diesel straight-4.
-A turbocharged version of the GM 54° V6 engine, designated by Saab as B308, has a unique asymmetrical low-pressure turbocharger and was available from 1999 to 2003.
+The first-generation 9-5 is powered by Saab's B205 and B235 straight-4 engines, and from 2002 in Europe by an Opel Ecotec X22DTH 2.2 diesel engine (Saab D223L), replaced in 2006 by Fiat's 1.9 JTD 16V diesel engine.
+A turbocharged version of the General Motors 54° V6 engine, designated by Saab as B308, has a unique asymmetrical low-pressure turbocharger and was available from 1999 to 2003.
 This engine is available only with an automatic transmission, and cars with this engine installed are distinguishable by their twin tailpipes.
-The V6 is only available on Arc, SE, and Griffin models.
-In 2004, the V6 engine was replaced by a high pressure turbo straight-4 engine producing 220hp.
-By 2006 this engine was producing 260hp even in the non-Aero or non-sport models (US models).
+The V6 was only available on Arc, SE, and Griffin models.
+In 2004, the V6 engine was replaced by a high-pressure turbo straight-4 engine rated at 220hp.
+By 2006 this engine was rated at 260hp even in the non-Aero or non-sport models made for the US market.

 The B2x5 engines can suffer from oil pickup issues caused by 'oil sludge' in the lubrication circuit.
 In 1999, Saab issued a Workshop Bulletin around this issue.[7]
 The 'sludge' issue primarily affected earlier models between 1999 and 2003, and from 2004 a revised engine positive crankcase ventilation system (PCV) and the use of fully synthetic oil were introduced.